Bluefin, Southern Bluefin

 For longline vessels targeting southern bluefin tuna, the total average catch composition of retained species reported shows albacore tuna and blue shark comprise about 20% of the overall retained catch each, while broadbill swordfish comprises around 13%.
 Quantitative information is available and adequate to assess the impact of the fishery on albacore and swordfish stocks.
 While some quantitative information is available on catches of blue shark and Ray’s bream, it is not yet sufficient to assess the impact of the fishery on these species with respect to status.
 The available quantitative and qualitative information is however sufficient to support measures to manage the impact of the fishery on these species.

-The main potential endangered, threatened and protected (ETP) species interactions in New Zealand's southern bluefin tuna fishery is with seabirds, sea turtles and marine mammals.
-Sufficient information is available to allow fishery related mortality and the impact of fishing to be quantitatively estimated for all ETP species groups.
-It appears highly likely that current rates of capture are not hindering recovery of marine mammals or sea turtles.
-Estimated captures of black petrel in the Southern bluefin tuna longline sector are very low and the direct effects of the fishery appear highly unlikely to hinder recovery of ETP seabird species.
+The main potential endangered, threatened and protected (ETP) species interactions in New Zealand's southern bluefin tuna fishery is with seabirds, sea turtles, and marine mammals.
+Sufficient information is available to allow fishery-related mortality and the impact of fishing to be quantitatively estimated for all ETP species groups.
+It appears highly likely that current rates of capture are not hindering the recovery of marine mammals or sea turtles.
+Estimated captures of black petrel in the Southern bluefin tuna longline sector are very low and the direct effects of the fishery appear highly unlikely to hinder the recovery of ETP seabird species.
 Impacts on habitats are negligible.

 Considerable research has been carried out on tunas as top predators in the Pacific ecosystem and trophic status studies.
 For albacore tuna, research suggests that the New Zealand albacore troll fishery is highly unlikely to adversely affect the diet of other species.
 Southern bluefin tuna is likely to occupy a similar functional trophic position as albacore.
 Given the southern bluefin tuna fishery harvests around 1/3 to ¼ of the volume of fish as the albacore troll fishery, there is a plausible basis to conclude that the southern bluefin tuna fishery is at least likely (perhaps highly likely) not to disrupt the key elements underlying ecosystem structure and function to a point where there would be serious or irreversible harm.
 However, there is limited directly information about the impacts of southern bluefin tuna fishing on the New Zealand ecosystem.